thelearningworkshop/website/_posts/2020-02-05-inaugural-event.markdown

 title:  "The Inaugural Event"
 date:   2020-02-05 22:25:21 -0500
 categories: event
+author: lw
+blurb: "Read for more information on the inaugural event in March, 2020."
+hidden: false
 ---
 # What is this?
 The Learning Workshop at Snowbird, which became NeurIPS, was a place for strong,